-- The student who has demonstrated exceptional competence in his final examination is awarded the designation 'cum laude' by the Examining Board.
+- 1. Students who have demonstrated exceptional competence in their final examination are awarded the designation 'cum laude' by the Examining Board.
 In that case, the designation 'cum laude' is placed on the degree certificate. - 2.
-In any case, the Examining Board awards the designation 'cum laude' when all the following conditions are met: - a. the weighted average of all marks for interim examinations of all courses of the individual examination programme is excluding the marks for the MSc thesis and, the MSc internship at least 8.00; Only the first result of each interim examination counts and all interim examinations should be passed in the first time; - b. the mark for the MSc thesis in the specialisation/major is at least 9.0; - c. the mark for the MSc internship, is at least 8.0. - 3.
-The student who has been granted full or partial exemption for components of the approved individual examination programme on the basis of a study programme at a different institution for higher education is not eligible for the designation 'cum laude', unless the Examining Board decides otherwise. - 4.
-The rules for the designation 'cum laude' apply without exception to flexible programmes. - 5.
+The Examining Board awards the designation 'cum laude' to a Master's final examination if all the following conditions are met: - the weighted average of all marks for interim examinations of the study units of the individual examination programme is - excluding the marks for the MSc thesis, the MSc internship or a second MSc thesis - at least 8.00, - b. the mark for the MSc thesis in the specialisation/major is at least 9.0, - c. the MSc internship or second MSc thesis, and an additional MSc thesis or MSc internship (if any), are assessed with a mark of at least 8.0. - 3.
+Students who have been granted full or partial exemption for components of the approved individual examination programme on the basis of a study programme at a different institution for higher education are not eligible for the designation 'cum laude', unless the Examining Board decides otherwise. - 4.
+The rules for the designation 'cum laude' apply without exception to the flexible programmes. - 5.
 The Examining Board has the authority to deviate from the rules for awarding the designation 'cum laude'.

-Chapter 3.
-Interim examinations: Examiners,
+Chapter 3 Interim examinations: Examiners, assessment, result

-assessment, result

-Article 8.
-Appointing Examiners
+Article 8 Appointing Examiners

-- 1. The Examining Board appoints Examiners on the recommendation of the Programme Director who seeks advice from the relevant chair group or graduate school.
+- 1. The Examining Board appoints Examiners on the recommendation of the relevant chair group.
 The Examiners are responsible for giving interim examinations and determining the results. - 2.
 The Examining Board has adopted the following requirements for designating candidates as an Examiner: - a.
-Examiner for courses - Basic Qualification for Education (BKO) successfully completed, attending this training programme, or demonstrable experience in education, and - ii. involvement with the course as course coordinator or lecturer - b.
-Examiner for thesis and internship - i.
-Doctoral degree or other demonstrable experience with the relevant subject matter and member of a Graduate School in the corresponding field. - 3.
-The Examining Board ensures that the Examiners assess the interim examinations in accordance with the assessment policy of Wageningen University and act in accordance with the Education and Examination Regulations and these Rules and Regulations.
+Examiner for courses (including the Academic Master Cluster AMC) - Basic Qualification for Education (BKO) successfully completed, or other demonstrable experience in education, and - involvement with the course as contact person or lecturer - b.
+Examiner for thesis and internship - Doctoral degree or other demonstrable experience with the relevant subject matter, or a member of a Graduate School in the corresponding field. - 3.
+The Examining Board ensures that the Examiners assess the interim examinations in accordance with the assessment policy and act in accordance with the MWT Education and Examination Regulations and these Rules and Regulations.
 In cases where a specific interim examination is assessed by multiple Examiners, the Examining Board appoints a lead Examiner. - 4.
-For each chair group/graduate or research school, where possible, the same individual is appointed as Examiner for all theses to ensure that the theses are assessed in a similar fashion.
+For each chair group, where possible, the same individual is appointed as Examiner for all theses to ensure that the theses are assessed in a similar fashion.

-Article 9.
-Assessment of interim examinations, announcing results, inspection of interim examinations
+Article 9 Assessment of interim examinations, announcing results, inspection of the interim examinations